Urbnisi Cathedral: Inscriptions

 There are a few inscribed stones on the exterior and a high relief cross on the west façade.
 Apart from the text on the north façade, which enables the church to be dated to the 5th–6th century, there are four more asomtavruli inscriptions—one above the south door and the rest on the east façade—made by the 10th-century re-builders of the church and mentioning several persons, such as the bishop Tevdore and the deacon Abiathar.
 The east façade also bears several other inscriptions left by pilgrims.

 Other structures

 Some 15 m west of the church stands a three-storey bell-tower built of stone and brick and measuring 9.1 × 10.2.
-It was constructed—as related in an inscription on the west façade—at the behest of Vakhtang of Kartli and his wife Rusudan in 1706.
+It was constructed—as related in an inscription on the west façade—at the behest of King Vakhtang VI and his wife Rusudan in 1706.
 Its ground floor acts as the porch.
 Near the church are other elements of the old Urbnisi settlements such as a circuit wall with ramparts, a 3rd-century bathhouse, a medieval winery, and an aqueduct.